Nova Scotia Duck Tolling Retriever: Health

 Aseptic meningitis (sometimes called steroid-responsive meningitis) has been diagnosed in increasing numbers in the Norwegian Toller population in recent years.
 Symptoms include intensive neck pain, fever, and lethargy.
 Prevalence is estimated at 2.5% in the Norwegian population.

 Health tests are available for both eye diseases and autoimmune thyroiditis.
 A test for Addison's disease is available but it is only for one form of the disease and there are other forms which also affect the breed.
 A test is also available for one form of cleft palate that is exclusive to Tollers.
 Early testing shows a carrier rate of about 15%.

 A survey conducted in 2002 by the Canadian Nova Scotia Duck Tolling Retriever breed club to discover which diseases and conditions occur in the Toller population, involving owners of 1180 dogs worldwide, showed 73% reported in excellent health and a total of 7.5% reporting poor or bad health.
 141 dogs (12%) were reported as deceased with the average age at death being 6.4 years.
 The most common cause of death was cancer, reported in 25% of deaths, with old age being the next most common at 9%.

 A worldwide study of the Tollers' registration history in 17 countries shows that about 90% of the genetic diversity present in the founding population has been lost.
-Tollers born between 1999–2008 have an effective founder size of 9.8, realized effective population size of 18 and an average inbreeding coefficient of 0.26.
+Tollers born between 1999 and 2008 have an effective founder size of 9.8, realized effective population size of 18 and an average inbreeding coefficient of 0.26.
 Breeders are working to prevent losing heterozygosity and to maintain sufficient genetic variations.
 High kinship value means the breed is not able to maintain a steady level of inbreeding in the long term.